Mitsubishi Pajero: First generation (L040, L140; 1982)

 In February 1983, Mitsubishi introduced a long-wheelbase, five-door model, available with a choice of two different engines; a 2.0-litre turbocharged petrol (badged as "2.0 Turbo" and "2000 Turbo" in some markets) and a 2.3-litre turbocharged diesel.
-It also came in Standard, Semi-High Roof and High Roof body styles.
+It also came in Standard, Semi-High Roof.
+The High Roof variant was added in July 1983.
 Outside of Japan there was also the 2.6-liter petrol four, which produced 103 PS in European trim.

 The long-wheelbase model increased seating capacity to seven, with available third row seats, which could be folded to the sides for additional trunk space or combined with second row seats to form a bed.

 In 1984, the Pajero received turbo diesel engines with higher power/torque ratings, whilst the long-wheelbase models received standard four-wheel disc brakes and four-way adjustable shock absorbers as standard equipment later in 1985.